|

 predecessors.
 And the federal forces eventually wore

-down the rebels by
+down the rebels by maintaining strong defensive positions.

 Pickett's Charge against fortified Union troops on